 Every university has a learning management system (LMS) for courses and programmes.
 The LMS can contain a range of more or less advanced teaching tools.
 In their courses the students can, for example, communicate with teachers and fellow students, retrieve course materials, submit assignments and tests etc. At present, the Student Portal at Uppsala University is the main system used.

-What does the New Learning Management System at Uppsala University project involve?
+What does the project New Learning Management System at Uppsala University involve?

 Will the Student Portal be discontinued?

-No, the Student Portal will continue to exist for another few years.
+No, the Student Portal will exist for another few years.
 Once a new LMS is in place, courses and teaching will be transferred to it.
 This process will take place successively, with support provided for the users.
 When teaching no longer takes place in the Student Portal, it will nonetheless remain for as long as it is needed to ensure good functionality for course and study administration.

 When did work on procuring a new LMS begin?